Review the sections below for FAQs related to moving US trades from OASYS to CTM.

 Yes, OASYS-only Investment Managers will need to sign a CTM schedule.
 If you already have access to CTM in your organization, you do not need to sign an additional schedule to support US trades on CTM.

-Over 300 CTM brokers support US trades on CTM.
-You can view a list of all the brokers who are actively supporting US trades on CTM.
-The list is posted to Service Central - Client Lists.
-ITP is actively working with OASYS brokers who do not use CTM for US trades to implement CTM for US trades.
+Over 300 brokers support US trades on CTM.
+View a list of all the brokers via Service Central - Client lists.
+We are actively working with OASYS brokers who do not use CTM for US trades.
 It should be noted that if you continue to trade US securities with a non-CTM OASYS broker, you will continue to send allocations through OASYS for that broker counterparty until they implement CTM .
 ITP recommends talking to your brokers to ensure they are taking steps to support US trades on CTM.
 Once all your brokers support CTM, you can discontinue using OASYS and leverage the full benefits of a single global platform.

 I trade several different types of fixed income trades on OASYS, will these brokers be available on CTM?

-The list of brokers supporting CTM includes details on the asset classes these brokers support.
+The list of brokers supporting CTM includes details on the asset classes they support.

 Brokers on CTM are identified with a BIC, not an OASYS Acronym.
 As you look to route trades to a CTM vs OASYS broker, you need to identify both yourself and your counterparty using a BIC.
 You can view a list of all the dealers who are currently supporting US trades on CTM and their identifiers on Service Central - Client Lists.

 US trades on CTM will follow the same workflow for trade submission and matching as non-US trades in CTM.
-There are several best practices to support high quality data and straight through processing for US trades on CTM.
+There are however several best practices to support high quality data and straight through processing for US trades on CTM.
 For example, the use of broker matching groups for US trades is discouraged.
-More information on how to do this is available here on Learning Central
+More information on how to do this is available here.

-Since I'm an OASYS-TradeMatch (OTM) client today, will my allocations flow down to TradeMatch when I move to CTM?
+Since I'm an OASYS-TradeMatch (OTM) client today, will my allocations flow down to TradeSuite ID when I move to CTM?

-At the behest of investment managers wanting to sustain high affirmation rates as they move US trades to CTM, ITP is rolling out CTM AutoAffirmation (USDA) functionality which, like OTM, will allow allocations in CTM to flow down into TradeSuite ID after the trade is Match Agreed in CTM.
-This is an interim step while brokers take up the No Touch Workflow.
-In the No Touch Workflow, CTM will pass the confirm into TradeSuite ID on behalf of the broker rather than requiring the broker to send it directly via a second interface.
+In order to sustain high affirmation rates for IMs as they move US trades to CTM, ITP has rolled out CTM auto-affirmation functionality which, like OTM, will allow allocations in CTM to flow down into TradeSuite ID after the trade is Match Agreed in CTM.
+This is an interim step while brokers move to an optimal no touch workflow.
+When utilizing an optimal no touch workflow, CTM will pass the confirm into TradeSuite ID on behalf of the broker rather than requiring the broker to send it directly via a second interface.

 Will US trades on CTM cost more than OASYS?
 Will there be a financial impact to my sell side clients if I move to CTM?